 Lottery organizations need to know their customers.
 Player identification and registration procedures must be followed completely.
-Lottery organizations should learn the name of their customers, any other names they use (if any), their address of residence, country of nationality, date of birth and, if applicable, the social security number.
+Lottery organizations should learn the name of their customers, any other names they use (if any), their address of residence, country of nationality, date of birth, and, if applicable, their social security number.

 After the players' information is received, they must be verified in cases such as;

 - if the customer opens a player account

 - a player becomes active again after not using their account for one year or more

 - Paying more than a certain amount for participation in the games.

 Lottery operators also have to get to know their staff and retailers.
 Staff dealing directly with the winners should be carefully scrutinized.
 Winning databases must be constantly monitored so that the lottery organization can be alerted in a timely manner to recurring winning patterns that challenge the laws of probability or the payment of big prizes.
 No lottery organization wants the possibility of collusion between a money launderer and a retailer or lottery employee to reveal the winners.

 Lottery organizations must implement player registration procedures for specific games or types of games.
 Services offered over the Internet must be based on official registration.
 Such player accounts must be monitored and limited per transaction or per period for participation in games.

 Payments to player accounts should preferably be by credit card, electronic transfer, money order, or check.
 Payments based on financial transactions should only be accepted if they are processed through well-regulated financial institutions.
 Lottery organizations must comply with all legal or regulatory reporting requirements for payments above a certain amount.